JANS66/Kursu-Tinklalapis/README.md

 ##  1. <a name='FEATURES'></a>FEATURES

 Browse and choose from various topics, including exact science, social science, humanitarian science, and nature science.
-Read summaries about professors and their qualifications.
+Read course summaries, check professors and their qualifications.
 Sign up for courses and access the course material whenever, wherever.
-Installation

 ##  2. <a name='PREREQUISITES'></a>PREREQUISITES